mdaffin/disconnected.systems/_drafts/teensy-3.1-bare-metal.md

 The *Inital Stack Pointer* tells the arm chip where to start the stack, which we defined at the end of the ram in the linker script.
-However we do not properly initlise or make use of the stack in this example.
+However we do not properly initialize or make use of the stack in this example.

-The rest of the vectors defined just jump to an infinte loop to halt the chip.
+The rest of the vectors defined just jump to an infinite loop to halt the chip.
 We have also skipped a whole bunch of other vectors that are described on page 63 of the programmers manual as they will not be needed in this example.